 This course focuses on the techniques for determining the validity of arguments and analyzing problems in the world.
 Topics include a discussion of informal fallacies, Aristotelian logic, and symbolic logic.

 Modern Issues in Ethics

 This course provides students with a comprehensive introduction to a broad array of the most pressing contemporary debates in medical ethics.
-Students will examine the social contexts within which these debates arise.
-Topics include the foundation of bioethics, research ethics and informed consent, truth telling and confidentiality (medical record confidentiality), genetic control, application of scarce medical resources, impaired infants and medical futility, and euthanasia.
+The student examines the social contexts within which these debates arise.
+Topics include: the foundation of bioethics, research ethics and informed consent, truth telling and confidentiality (medical record confidentiality), genetic control, application of scarce medical resources, impaired infants and medical futility, and euthanasia.

 Introduction to Physics

 This course introduces students to the key concepts and methods of physics.
 Emphasis is placed on how physical concepts apply to everyday phenomena.